coder/coder-jetbrains-toolbox/README.md

 There is no need to restart Toolbox, as it will begin logging at the DEBUG level right away.

-⚠️ Toolbox does not persist log level configuration between restarts.
+> ⚠️ **Attention:** Toolbox does not persist log level configuration between restarts.

 #### Viewing the Logs